navidebra/Scones-Unlimited-On-Amazon-SageMaker/README.md

 **1. `SconeUnlimited.ipynb`:** The Jupyter notebook demonstrates a complete machine learning workflow for image classification, covering all essential steps.
 This includes preprocessing the Scones Unlimited image dataset, training the model, deploying it, and monitoring its performance using Amazon SageMaker and other related AWS services.<br><br>

-**2. `Lambda.py` script:** `This file contains the scripts for three AWS Lambda functions used to create a Step Functions workflow.
+**2. `Lambda.py script`:** `This file contains the scripts for three AWS Lambda functions used to create a Step Functions workflow.
 Each script includes a lambda_handler function, which serves as the entry point for the Lambda function when triggered by an event.
 The lambda_handler function processes the incoming event and context, executes the main logic of the function—such as interacting with other AWS services, performing calculations, or processing data—and returns a response to the service or client that initiated the Lambda function.<br><br>

 **3. `Step Function Screenshot.png`:** Screenshot of functioning Step Functions workflow.<br><br>